Dekirai/MultiPresence/README.md

 <summary>CEMU</summary>
 MultiPresence trys to fetch the current game from the Window title, so make sure it has access to it.<br />
 You have to disable the "Discord Presence" option found in Options -> General settings.<br />
-Do not use the GamePad-View, otherwise the Presence will bug out, will be fixed in a future update.<br />
 </details>
 <details>
 <summary>PCSX2</summary>